lrotermund/blog/content/posts/mastering-microservices.md

 endpoints must be implemented by the consumer and provided by the provider.

-But how does an {{< abbr "API" "Application Programming Interface" >}} consumer ensure that the given endpoints do not change?
-How does the {{< abbr "API" "Application Programming Interface" >}}
+But how does an {{< abbr "API" "Application Programming Interface" >}} consumer ensure that the given, implemented endpoints do not change?
+How does the
-provider ensure that the endpoints match the consumers requirements?
+{{< abbr "API" "Application Programming Interface" >}} provider ensure that the endpoints match the consumers requirements?
 For example, an [OpenAPI](https://www.openapis.org/) documentation could be used as a contractual artifact.
 Both sides could agree on this and even more, they could use appropriate tooling to test the generated specification in an automated way.

 Unfortunately, with pure {{< abbr "REST" "Representational state transfer" >}} we can't get around verbal agreements and usually manual {{< abbr "API" "Application Programming Interface" >}} tests.